ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 `69.
 With The Truffle Config File You Can Manage...`

 > Different Networks To Deploy Your Contracts To.
 This Way You Can Easily Deploy To A Local Blockchain, The Main-Net Or The Ropsten/Rinkeby Test-Net With Only One Parameter.

+## Contract Development Security

+`70.
+Why Is Unit-Testing So Important?`

+> It Helps You Find Bugs, Regression Bugs & Sometimes Also Helps You To Understand Your Code From Different Angles.

+`71.
+If You Are Starting A New ERC20-Token...`

+> It's Best To Start With An Audited Implementation, For Example From OpenZeppelin In order To Re-Use Existing Code.

+`72.
+To Generate A Random Number...`

+> It’s Good To Use The RANDAO Smart Contract.

+`73.
+When You Do External Calls To Other Smart Contracts...`

+> You Should Follow The Checks-Effects-Interactions Pattern & Avoid State Changes After The Call.

+`74.
+When You Are Programming A Game Like Poker Of Battleships Where You Need To Hide Opponents Values...`

+> You Can’t Hide Anything On The Blockchain, Because The Information Is Public, Just The Call Is Private Which Means Only Other Smart Contracts Would Be Limited In Accessing That Information.

+`75.
+When Considering Smart Contracts & The Blockchain It’s Good...`

+> To Move Only Those Parts To The Blockchain That Really Need The Blockchain.
+This Way Smart Contracts Can Be Easier To Read, Easier To Test & Are Not So Complex.

+`76.
+When A Smart Contract Pays Out Money...`

+> It’s Good To Use A Push & Pull Method To Ensure That Participants Can Get Their Money No Matter The Contract State.
+In Addition To & Pushing It Should Contain A Withdraw Method.

+`77.
+To Develop Smart Contracts...`

+> It’s Good To Start With A Local In-Memory Blockchain With Unit-Tests.
+Then, In The Next Step, Debug & Test The Smart Contract On A Test-Net Like Ropsten Or Rinkeby With Beta Customers To Iron Out Last Issues Before Deploying It To The Main-Net.

+`78.
+To Avoid Issues During Ethereum Platform Upgrades...`

+> It’s Good To Have The Ability To Pause A Contract In Order To Manage The Money At Risk.